Improved filters, search, and sort on Members directory

 Looks like it's just an issue because nothing is selected when clear all is clicked.
 Probably just needs an if to check for null.

-#22 Updated by Boone Gorges over 7 years ago
+#22 Updated by Boone Gorges about 10 years ago

 Thanks for the info on the software, Chris.
 That name doesn't sound familiar to me, but if you like it, then I want it too :)